lavary/laravel-menu/README.md

 You can also search the items collection by magic where method.
 This method is consisted of `where` plus an item's property (meta data, attributes)

-For example to get an iem with parent=12, you can use it like so:
+For example to get an item with parent=12, you can use it like so:

 ```php
 <?php